 - Upon their departure from Greece, tourists will not be tested in order for them to avoid being quarantined in Greece.

-- For transport by car, intercity or tourist bus and train the use of masks is mandatory, while traveling is carried out with a 50% capacity.
-In accordance to the law, taxis/mini vans of 5 and 7 seats or private vehicles/mini vans can transfer solely up to two passengers.
-For mini vans with capacity of 8 and 9 seats 3 passengers can ride the vehicles.
+- For transport by car, intercity or tourist bus and train the use of masks is mandatory, while traveling is carried out with a restricted capacity.
+In accordance to the law, taxis of 5 and 7 seats or private vehicles can transfer solely up to 3 passengers.
+For mini vans with capacity of 8 and 9 seats, 5 passengers can ride the vehicles.
+All the rest buses must use max their 65% capacity.
 Passenger limits may be exceeded, only if the guests are parents with minors.

 - To travel by ferry is mandatory to screen passengers’ temperature, to use masks and to respect interpersonal safety distance at the air seats of the ships.
 The maximum number of passengers will amount to 50% of the ship’s capacity abiding by safety distances upon embarkation and disembarkation.
 Furthermore, the ship’s cabins will host only one person, except for the cases of families or disabled persons with their companions.

 - As of 25th May restaurants, cafes and bars have re-opened.
 The proportion of the number of customers in each restaurant is one (1) per 2 square meters of available space.
 Maximum allowed number of table guests will be 6 persons, except for families with minor children.
 It is mandatory for the staff to wear a mask or a face shield, whereas it is highly recommended to customers to do the same.